merlyescalona/ucsc-eeb-intro2comptools/week_01/README.md

 info ls
 ```

-Stuck in the window, you can scroll with the spacebar and/or with the arrows of you keyboard.
+Stuck in the window?
+You can scroll with the spacebar and/or with the arrows of you keyboard.
 If you want to exit the informative screen just type `q`.

 A friendly combination of options for `ls` is: